 The Tandem and Trike are the most challenging models to travel with, but it is possible.
 Your local Pedego dealer can help you choose a good option.

 The Pedego Owners Group (POG) is a thriving community of fun lovers just like you.
 It makes it easy to connect with each other by going on group rides, attending fun events, and sharing stories and advice.

 Lifetime membership is free, and you’ll get a fun gift just for registering.
 You can also request free collectible Mile Marker pins to track your miles.

 Aside from keeping your battery charged, maintaining a Pedego Electric Bike is the same as any bicycle.
 After the bike’s been ridden about 100 miles you’ll need a basic tune-up.
 This is standard procedure for all new bikes as they’re broken in.

 The most important (and simple) thing you can do is check your tire pressure regularly, and keep them inflated as indicated on the tire.
-If you’re riding in wet conditions, you’ll want to take extra care and make sure you keep your drivetrain clean and well-lubed.
+If you’re riding in wet conditions, you’ll want to take extra care and make sure you keep your chain (or belt) clean and the chain well-lubricated.

 Other than that, you’re likely to need minor adjustments from time to time, and even the best parts do eventually wear out.
 We suggest that you bring it in for a check-up at least once or twice a year to ensure the most safe and pleasant riding experience.